-Lévy Gorvy, formed by Dominique Lévy and Brett Gorvy, cultivates a program devoted to innovation and connoisseurship in the fields of postwar and contemporary art.
+Lévy Gorvy, formed by Dominique Lévy and Brett Gorvy, is an international gallery devoted to the highest levels of connoisseurship and collecting in the fields of modern and contemporary arts.

-The gallery represents Chung Sang-Hwa, Gego, Jutta Koether, Seung-taek Lee, Senga Nengudi, Karin Schneider, Pierre Soulages, Pat Steir, Tu Hongtao, and Günther Uecker, as well as the Estate of Terry Adkins, Estate of Enrico Castellani, Estate of Yves Klein, Estate of Roman Opalka, Estate of Carol Rama, and the Estate of Germaine Richier.
+The gallery represents Chung Sang-Hwa, Gego, Jutta Koether, Seung-taek Lee, Senga Nengudi, Karin Schneider, Pierre Soulages, Pat Steir, Tu Hongtao, and Günther Uecker, as well as the Estate of Enrico Castellani, Estate of Yves Klein, Estate of Roman Opalka, Estate of Carol Rama, and the Estate of Germaine Richier.

 A globally respected gallerist, Dominique Lévy formed her eponymous gallery in 2012.
 Formerly Chairman and International Head of Post War and Contemporary Art at Christie’s, Brett Gorvy is one of the leading forces and tastemakers within the 20th century art market.
 Gorvy joined forces with Lévy in January 2017.

 Lévy Gorvy maintains gallery spaces at 909 Madison Avenue in New York, in Mayfair, London, in the Marais, Paris, and in Central, Hong Kong.
-The gallery offers bespoke private advisory services to collectors and institutions around the globe, and fosters continued dedication to the living artists and artists’ estates it represents and pursues a robust program of exhibitions and multidisciplinary events.
+The gallery fosters continued dedication to the living artists and artists’ estates it represents and pursues a robust program of exhibitions and multidisciplinary events.